The sale may be over, but you can still get 15% off selected pilgrim trail guidebooks and ebooks using the code PILGRIM15 at checkout. Find out more.

 What guidebook should I use?

 Our guidebook presents the trail in 6 stages, with step-by-step route descriptions and 1:50,000 OS mapping.
 Reverse route descriptions are also included.
 Details of accommodation and facilities near the route are provided, along with a helpful trek planner showing their distribution along the route.
-There are background notes on the history and geology and GPX files are available to download.
+Background notes on the history, geology, and GPX files are available to download.